bozydar/bfm-dev-env/README.md

 ### Tradeoffs and reasoning
 * Monorepo
+  * **Tradeoff**:
-  * **Tradeoff**: Everything in one place what can be problematic for large projects
+    * Everything in one place what can be problematic for large projects
+    * Lower barrier to modify the things which shouldn't be touched
+  * **Reasoning**:
-  * **Reasoning**: It is much easier to manage all the stuff in one place.
+    * It is much easier to manage all the stuff in one place.
+    * Versioning is straight forward
 * Using Docker
   * **Tradeoff**: Can't run applications/libraries from Windows
-  * **Reasoning**: The alternative is to use Vagrant but I assume we won't mix Unix and non-unix systems.
+  * **Reasoning**: The alternative is to use Vagrant, but I've assumed we won't mix Unix and non-Unix systems.
 * Using Makefile
-  * **Tradeoff**: It is not always perfect because the tool is rather for compilation, linking and resource management.
+  * **Tradeoff**: It is not always perfect because the tool is designed rather for compilation, linking and resource management.
-  * **Reasoning**: On the other hand basic syntax is understndable for nearly all developers.
+  * **Reasoning**: On the other hand, basic syntax is understandable for nearly all developers.
-  * **Tradeoff**: It is not that easy for advanced workflow because the syntax can become unreadable
+  * **Tradeoff**: It is not that easy for advanced workflows because the syntax can become unreadable pretty quickly
-  * **Reasoning**: For the current complication is good enough.
-If it becomes more complex, then it can be rewritten using Python or Ruby.
+  * **Reasoning**: For the current state is good enough.
+If it becomes more complex, it can be replaced with Python or Ruby.
-* Using Github Actions
+* Using GitHub Actions
-  * **Tradeoff**: We'll pay Microsoft which is reach enough
+  * **Tradeoff**: We'll pay Microsoft, which is reach enough
+  * **Reasoning**:
-  * **Reasoning**: It is free for small usage.
+    * It is free for small usage.
+    * The most popular CI/CD tool.
 * DB project keeps all the SQL scripts in one directory.
-  * **Tradeoff**: My gut feeling is that the DB scripts should be kept separately in the services because otherwise it suggests that we can use a common database for services what is a bad practice
+  * **Tradeoff**: My gut feeling is that the DB scripts should be kept separately in the services because otherwise it suggests that we can share data between microservices via DB, which is a bad practice.
-  * **Reasoning**: DB management should be handled by a separate tool like ActiveMigration or Entity Framework and the way how it will be managed deeply depends on the selected tool.
+  * **Reasoning**: DB versioning should be handled by a separate tool like ActiveMigration or Entity Framework, and the implementation may strongly depend on it.
-* DB data is kept in `local/db` directory
-  * **Tradeoff**: Somebody may push it to the repo by chance
-  * **Reasoning**: It is not a big deal moreover one can easy switch change the data without running any dump or restore

 ## Measurement & Impact